 The same process works with potential clients, too.
 Someone asks for a quote or sends you a referral?
 Maybe you try calling first, and when they don’t answer, you text.
-Examples:
+Check out these templates:

 Hi John, saw your quote request.
 I need to get a few details from you first.
 Have a minute to chat?
 Thanks! - Chuck @ Eis Insurance